maevecrossan/nomad-narratives/README.md

 ## UX
 ### Target Audience

+As previously mentioned, this project came from a gap in the travel blog market that I felt was unfilled.
+I wanted to create a place where people could create and share together.
 Nomad Narratives is a platform designed for travel enthusiasts who want to share and discover travel experiences through blog-style posts.
 It caters to:

 * **Frequent travelers** who want to document their journeys and offer insights to others.